mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

-# Tag-based RNA-seq reads processing pipeline, version January 24, 2022
+# Tag-based RNA-seq reads processing pipeline, version December 11, 2022
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com)
 # for use on the FAU KoKo HPC